manttoni/minishell/README.md

 # **Minishell**
 *"As beautiful as a shell"*

 created by - [Anttoni](https://github.com/manttoni) and [Mark](https://github.com/607mark)

 ---

-You can add a **Credits** or **Authors** section to your README to include this information.
-Here's an example:

----

-## **Credits**
-Minishell was created with ❤️ by:

----

-This format is clean, and it ensures proper attribution.
-You can adjust the heading style or wording as you prefer!

 ## **Overview**
 Minishell is a simple, lightweight Unix shell built from scratch.
 It replicates the basic functionality of Bash, offering: